-BILLING CODE 8011-01-P
+BILLING CODE 8011-01-C

-K. Rule 21F-11--Procedure for Making a Claim Based on a Successful Related Action

-Proposed Rule 21F-11 set forth the procedures for determining awards based upon related actions.
-Paragraph (a) of Proposed Rule 21F-11 informed a whistleblower who is eligible to receive an award following a Commission action that results in monetary sanctions totaling more than \$ 1,000,000 that the whistleblower may also be eligible to receive an award based on the monetary sanctions that are collected from a related action.
+K. Rule 21F-11-Procedure for Making a Claim Based on a Successful Related Action based upon related actions.
+Paragraph (a) of Proposed Rule 21F-11 informed a whistleblower who is eligible to receive an award following a Commission action that results in monetary sanctions totaling more than \$1,000,000 that the whistleblower may also be eligible to receive an award based on the monetary sanctions that are collected from a related action.